ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Abstract

 \section{Abstract}

 Translating human-written mathematical theorems and proofs from natural language (NL) into formal languages (FLs) like Lean 4 has long been a significant challenge for AI.
-Most state-of-the-art methods address this separately, first translating theorems and then generating proofs, creating a fundamental disconnect vis-a-vis true proof auto-formalization.
-This two-step process and its limitations were evident even in AlphaProof's silver-medal performance at the 2024 IMO, where problem statements needed manual translation before automated proof synthesis.
+Most state-of-the-art methods either focus on theorem-only NL-to-FL auto-formalization or on FL proof synthesis from FL theorems.
+In practice, auto-formalization of both theorem and proof still requires human intervention, as seen in AlphaProof’s silver-medal performance at the 2024 IMO, where problem statements were manually translated before automated proof synthesis.

 We present \ourTool{}, a unified framework for automatically translating entire NL theorems and proofs into Lean 4.
-At its core is a joint embedding model that aligns NL and FL (NL-FL) theorem-proof pairs in a shared semantic space, enabling cross-modal retrieval of semantically relevant FL examples to guide translation.
-Our training ensures that NL-FL theorems (and their proofs) are mapped close together in this space if and only if the NL-FL pairs are semantically equivalent. \ourTool{} integrates retrieval-augmented fine-tuning with iterative proof repair, leveraging Lean’s type checker and semantic equivalence feedback to ensure both syntactic correctness and semantic fidelity.
+At its core is a joint embedding model that aligns NL and FL (NL-FL) theorem+proof pairs in a shared semantic space, enabling cross-modal retrieval of semantically relevant FL examples to guide translation. \ourTool{} integrates retrieval-augmented fine-tuning with iterative proof repair, leveraging Lean’s type checker and semantic equivalence feedback to ensure both syntactic correctness and semantic fidelity.
 Experiments show substantial improvements in proof auto-formalization over strong baselines (including GPT-5, Gemini-2.5, Kimina-Prover, DeepSeek-Prover), with our retrieval-augmented approach yielding significant gains in semantic correctness (SC, via proving bi-directional equivalence) and type correctness (TC, via type-checking theorem+proof) across pass@k metrics on \textsc{miniF2F-Test-PF}, a dataset we curated.
 In particular, \ourTool{} improves cross-modal retrieval quality by up to $3.28\times$ Recall@$1$ over all-MiniLM-L6-v2, and achieves +31.14\% SC and +1.64\% TC (pass@32) compared to the baseline Kimina-Prover-RL-1.7B.